mr-bt/manager.README/README.md

 * Everything as code.
 * Refine operations procedures frequently and relentlessly.
 * Anticipate failure: pre-mortem, Production Readiness Reviews, etc.
-* Learn from all operational failures.
-Celebrate failure with us all.
+* Learn from all operational failures: post-mortem, retrospectives, sharing with all the Engineering group findings, etc.

 #### Dependencies

 Best dependencies are no dependency.
-Aggressively strangle dependencies.
+Aggressively kill dependencies.
 I rather have 2 of the same than 0 of nothing or 1 that takes must longer.

 Teams should be able to carry out their mission without having to coordinate outside the team.
 When it's not possible, I expect you to actively establish processes that enable the teams to coordinate efficiently.
 At the same time, we must kill inter-teams dependencies.